MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/pushpins/custom-image-pushpin-example.md

 ---
 title: "Custom Image Pushpin Example | Microsoft Docs"
-description: Provides a code example that shows how to change the default pushpin icon to a custom image uploaded to the web application folder. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Provides a code example that shows how to replace the default pushpin icon with a custom image by passing the URL of a custom image into the icon property of the pushpin. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""